AdguardTeam/deep-override/README.md

 ### Overriding non-configurable properties
 If such a property was non-configurable, we cannot re-define it, and instead it will try to directly mutate the property's value.
 If it was an accessor property, `AG_defineProperty` will invoke the getter _once_ in order to obtain property's value.

-If a property is defined after `AG_defineProperty` call with `Object.defineProperty`, such operation will likely fail, since `AG_defineProperty` attaches a non-configurable property descriptor (This limitation can be overcomed with ES6 `Proxy`, but this approach has its own limitations).
+If a property is defined after `AG_defineProperty` call with `Object.defineProperty`, such operation is likely to fail, since `AG_defineProperty` attaches a non-configurable property descriptor (This limitation can be overcomed with ES6 `Proxy`, but this approach has its own limitations).

+### Multiple calls to a single object

+Defining properties on a single object multiple times will succeed as long as it does not attempt to define a descriptor provided by you with `configurable: false` more than once on a single object.

 ## Access side-effect descriptors